Creating Web Services and Web Clients

 Adding and Using Custom Header Elements

-This chapter describes how to add and use custom SOAP header elements.
+This topic describes how to add and use custom SOAP header elements.

 <SOAP-ENV:Envelope>